-In fact, Apple had a number of online initiatives running from very early in the internet’s existence — even before Tim Berners-Lee created the World Wide Web.
+In fact, Apple got a number of online initiatives running very early in the internet’s existence — even before Tim Berners-Lee created the World Wide Web.
 In the mid-1980s, Apple launched AppleLink.
 This ahead-of-its-time product was the first online service to use a Mac-style graphical user interface instead of a command-line interface.

 Created as a collaboration between Apple and General Electric Information Services, AppleLink was intended for use by Apple dealers.
-It was an online support service, designed to lower the cost of support services, such as phone calls, paper documents, and more.
+It was an online support service, designed to cut costs on traditional necessities like phone calls, paper documents and more.

 GE charged Apple around $300,000 per year to host the service.
-Users were then charged $10 to $100 per hour for using it.
+Users then paid $10 to $100 per hour for using it.
 This depended on where customers were based and what service they required.

-Inside Apple, AppleLink was used as an internal email service.
+Inside Apple, AppleLink functioned as an internal email service.
 Later on, in 1991, it was memorably the service used by astronauts who sent the first email from space, using a Macintosh Portable.

-Having seen the success of AppleLink, Apple approached the company Quantum Computer Services about setting up an AppleLink Personal Edition for regular users.
-It was introduced at an event called AppleFest in Boston on May 20, 1988.
+Having seen the success of AppleLink, Apple approached Quantum Computer Services about setting up an AppleLink Personal Edition for regular users.
+The service was introduced at an event called AppleFest in Boston on May 20, 1988.

-The service was priced at $15 per hour during prime time and $6 per hour off-peak.
-Users also had to pay a $35 annual fee.
+Apple priced the service at $15 per hour during prime time and $6 per hour off-peak.
+Users also paid a $35 annual fee.